graphprotocol/graph-node/docs/getting-started.md

 ```

-### 1.3 Graph CLI
+### 1.3 Setup Graph CLI Project and Generate Types
 Once you have the `subgraph.yaml` manifest and the `./schema.graphql` file, you are ready to use the Graph CLI to set up the subgraph directory.
 The Graph CLI is a command line tool that contains helpful commands for deploying the subgraphs.
 Before continuing with this guide, please go to the [Graph CLI README](https://github.com/graphprotocol/graph-cli/) and follow the instructions up to Step 7 for setting up the subgraph directory.

 Once you run `yarn codegen` as outlined in the Graph CLI README, you are ready to create mappings!
-What this command does is it looks at the contract ABIs defined in the subgraph manifest, and generates TypeScript types for all of the ABIs (actually AssemblyScript types, but more on that later) for the smart contracts the mappings script will interface with, including the types of public methods and events.
+What this command does is it looks at the contract ABIs defined in the subgraph manifest, and generates TypeScript classes (actually AssemblyScript classes, but more on that later) for the smart contracts the mappings script will interface with, including the types of public methods and events.

-This is incredibly useful for writing correct mappings, as well as improving developer productivity using the TypeScript language support in your favorite editor or IDE.
+Classes are also generated based on the types defined in the the GraphQL schema.
+The classes generated are incredibly useful for writing correct mappings, as well as improving developer productivity using the TypeScript language support in your favorite editor or IDE.

 ### 1.4 Writing Mappings